-Harsh detergent and the agitation of a machine wash will eventually break down the inner coating on the Tarpestry.
-You won’t see this but you may notice a decrease in water-repellency.
-If there is a noticeable difference in functionality, re-coat the Tarpestry with spray for waterproofing outdoor gear.
+It’s important to keep in mind that harsh detergents of any kind and the agitation of a machine wash cycle will eventually break down the inner coating on the Tarpestry that keeps its water-repellency.
+It’s most likely that you wouldn’t be able to visually see the deterioration but you may notice a decrease in water-repellency when you use it the next time.
+Luckily, it doesn’t have to be inevitable and if there is a noticeable difference in functionality, you can just re-coat the Tarpestry with any waterproofing spray you would use for outdoor gear.

 As with any outdoor equipment, smells tend to show up over time.
 Air circulation will ensure a fresher smelling Tarpestry the next time you use it.
 The best thing you can do is hang it up indoors – it is beautiful to look at after all!Or you can store it once it has air-dried any moisture, then loosely pack it in a breathable state, to help prevent moisture that leads to mold and mildew.We do not recommend you store your Tarpestry in a musty basement or uninsulated garage.
 Your Tarpestry will fair better being stored in a bedroom or hall closet instead of a garage, basement or attic.